newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 # Deploy multiple machine learning models for inference on AWS Lambda and Amazon EFS
-In This guide, you will find the steps needed to deploy an OCR application on AWS Lambda to perform inference on images in different languages and use Amazon EFS for model management.
+In this guide, you will find the steps needed to deploy an OCR application on AWS Lambda to perform inference on images in different languages and use Amazon EFS for model management.

 ## Services Used